sonamd6807456/ICT105-DRUK-MVP/docs/analytics-insights.md

 **What did users do, say, and prove when testing the MVP direction?**

+The validation focused on whether users could successfully navigate the Smart Campus Event Hub prototype by accessing the Home page, browsing campus events, using the Search and Filter feature on the Events page, viewing event details, logging into the system, accessing the Student Dashboard, managing their Profile and My Favorites, and whether administrators could manage events, users, and reviews through the Admin Dashboard.

-The validation focused on whether users could successfully browse campus events, search and filter activities, view event details, register for events, and whether organizers could manage event information.
-The results demonstrate that the Smart Campus Event Hub addresses the problem of scattered event information while identifying a few usability improvements.
+The results demonstrate that the Smart Campus Event Hub effectively addresses the problem of scattered campus event information while identifying several minor usability improvements.

 ---